JuliaSpaceMissionDesign/Ephemerides.jl/docs/src/tutorials/inspect.md

 ## Available Points and Axes

-To retrieve the list of NAIF IDs with the points or axes that have available ephemeris data, these function should be called:
+To retrieve the list of NAIF IDs with the points or axes that have available ephemeris data, these function should be called on an [`EphemerisProvider`] instance:
 ```
 ephem_get_points(eph)
 ephem_get_axes(eph)